Incumbent Firms Change Course to Counter Tech DisruptionOctober 9, 2019

 Among the key questions facing incumbent firms shifting their strategies in the face of disruption from technological innovators is how much their losses in these transitions may total before potential gains from their new business models kick in.
-For example, Walmart is going to have to invest more to compete with Amazon and others to widely offer low‑ or no‑cost, same‑day delivery of groceries.
+In recent years, for example, Walmart has suffered declines in its 2020 estimated earnings due to its big investments in online sales, and it’s going to have to invest even more to compete with Amazon and others to widely offer low‑ or no‑cost, same‑day delivery of groceries.
 Similarly, Disney is likely to endure headwinds from forgone licensing revenue as it pulls its content away from legacy distribution channels.
 And GM likely will have to rely on pickups and SUV sales to see it through its historic shift to EVs.
 For GM and other automakers, notes Auto Analyst Joel Grant, beyond that is the ultimate question of how quickly a high level of semi‑autonomous technology “can make it into our cars—making them safer and cheaper to insure and allowing us more productivity in cars.
 This will be a game changer.”

 Copyright 2019 FactSet.
 All Rights Reserved. www.factset.com